Shreya-P02/Keelvar-An-Agentic-AI-Case-Study/README.md

 ## 6. AI Technology used by Keelvar

-- Combinatorial Optimization & Game Theory - Keelvar's core engine applies game theory to evaluate thousands of supplier combinations simultaneously , rather than simply selecting the cheapest option per line item.
-The platform supports bundle bidding , whereby a supplier may offfer a  conditional discount if awarded multiple contracts.
+- Combinatorial Optimization & Game Theory - Keelvar's core engine applies game theory to evaluate thousands of supplier combinations simultaneously, rather than simply selecting the cheapest option per line item.
+The platform supports bundle bidding, whereby a supplier may offer a  conditional discount if awarded multiple contracts.
 The AI calculates whether accepting such a bundle yields greater overall value than splitting contracts across separate low cost suppliers [6]

-- Autonomous Sourcing Bots - AI bots manage the full sourcing cycle end to end launching events, collecting bids, validating data , and recommending the optimal awards [7].
-In practice , Keelvar deployed these bots for Siemens , cutting sourcing timelines from weeks to minutes with up to 90% reduction in manual workload.
+- Autonomous Sourcing Bots - AI bots manage the full sourcing cycle end-to-end launching events, collecting bids, validating dat and recommending the optimal awards [7].
+In practice, Keelvar deployed these bots for Siemens, cutting sourcing timelines from weeks to minutes with up to 90% reduction in manual workload.

-- Kai - Agentic AI Orchestrator - Kai is an advanced AI system that coordinates multiple specialised agents to interpret and act on procurement goals expressed in natural language .
-A procurement professional can input a high level objective such as "Find a  more sustainable shipping route for the European lane without increasing cost by more than 5% and kai analyses over 1000 what if scenarios instantly enabling teams with limited technical expertise to execute complex, data driven sourcing decisions"[8]
+- Kai - Agentic AI Orchestrator - Kai is an advanced AI system that coordinates multiple specialised agents to interpret and act on procurement goals expressed in natural language.
+A procurement professional can input a high level objective such as "Find a  more sustainable shipping route for the European lane without increasing cost by more than 5%" and kai analyses over 1000 what if scenarios instantly enabling teams with limited technical expertise to execute complex, data driven sourcing decisions"[8]

 ## 7. Application of AI in Supply Chain Management
-- Freight and Logistics Procurement - Keelvar's AI optimises ocean and air freight tenders by simultaneously evaluating carrier routes , pricing structures , bundle discounts , capacity constraints, and sustainability metrics.A leading global beverage company applied this capability across 175 sourcing events , achieving savings equivalent to 1575 workdays demonstrating the substantial operational efficiency achievable through AI driven logistics procurement [8]
+- Freight and Logistics Procurement - Keelvar's AI optimises ocean and air freight tenders by simultaneously evaluating carrier routes, pricing structures, bundle discounts, capacity constraints and sustainability metrics.
+A leading global beverage company applied this capability across 175 sourcing events, achieving savings equivalent to 1575 workdays demonstrating the substantial operational efficiency achievable through AI driven logistics procurement [8]
-- Supplier sourcing and Scalability - By automating bid evaluation and scenario modelling , Keelvar enables organisations to scale procurement operations significantly without proportional increases in headcount.
+- Supplier sourcing and Scalability - By automating bid evaluation and scenario modelling, Keelvar enables organisations to scale procurement operations significantly without proportional increases in headcount.
 [4] [7].
-- RisK Management and Supply Chain Resillience - Keelvar's scenario modelling allows organisations to stress test procurement strategies against disruptions such as port closures , fuel price volatility or supplier capacity shortfalls, evidencing how AI driven procurement strengthens both the speed and financial resillience of global supply chains.
+- Risk Management and Supply Chain Resillience - Keelvar's scenario modelling allows organisations to stress test procurement strategies against disruptions such as port closures, fuel price volatility or supplier capacity shortfalls, evidencing how AI driven procurement strengthens both the speed and financial resillience of global supply chains.
 [7] [9].

 ## 8. Success Stories [24]
 1. Transforming the Logistics Procurement- A large global manufacturer struggled with manual freight sourcing.
 Their process involved emails, spreadsheets, and long negotiation cycles.